-Nothing more simple; we cannot become what we are already; and, according to Mr. Rochat, if I am a member of the whole body, I am a member of the parts of this body, which meet in divers places: it is not a question of becoming such&#8212; I am such already.
+Nothing more simple; we cannot become what we are already; and, according to Mr. Rochat, if I am a member of the whole body, I am a member of the parts of this body, which meet in divers places: it is not a question of becoming such -- I am such already.
 This is the principle I have always maintained, and on which I have insisted and acted.
 By the very fact that I am a Christian, I have all the claims of a member of the body, wherever I may be found.
 It is not a right which I acquire by joining any particular body; it is a right which I possess as any member of the body of Christ.
 Let brethren weigh well this principle which Mr. Rochat asserts, and on which I insist.
 Practically, the whole question between us is thereby decided.

-Mr. Rochat also admits that the expression of &#8220;a member of a church&#8221; is not scriptural.
-We know how much the habits of brethren have been formed from that expression, and how much it has guided their conduct; so that in many localities, if a person did not declare himself member of a church, he was not admitted among brethren to partake of the Lord&#8217;s supper.
-It was not enough to be a member of the body of Christ, a faithful Christian, owned of all.|
+Mr. Rochat also admits that the expression of "a member of a church" is not scriptural.
+We know how much the habits of brethren have been formed from that expression, and how much it has guided their conduct; so that in many localities, if a person did not declare himself member of a church, he was not admitted among brethren to partake of the Lord's supper.
+It was not enough to be a member of the body of Christ, a faithful Christian, owned of all¦.

 The whole of this system was wrong, according to the principle now owned as true by Mr. Rochat himself.

-But our brother wishes, instead of the expression of &#8220;member of a church,&#8221; to substitute that of &#8220;forming a part (p.
-51) of a particular church,&#8221; or &#8220;being of such a church.&#8221; I have examined the list Mr. Rochat gives, in his &#8220;Simple Scriptural Views,&#8221; of the passages which contain the word church, and I find that these expressions are not more scriptural than the former.
+But our brother wishes, instead of the expression of "member of a church", to substitute that of "forming a part (page 51) of a particular church", or "being of such a church".
+I have examined the list Mr. Rochat gives, in his "Simple Scriptural Views", of the passages which contain the word church, and I find that these expressions are not more scriptural than the former.
 The idea of being a member of a particular body is

-| I am somewhat surprised that Mr. Rochat says (p.
-21), that &#8220;the churches&#8221; [dissenting assemblies] received every Christian.
+¦I am somewhat surprised that Mr. Rochat says (page 21), that "the churches" [dissenting assemblies] received every Christian.
 It is well known that there were several which only admitted to the Supper those who formed part of an organised church.

 {242}